m-language/m/docs/tutorial/definitions.rst

 Block expressions are expressions of the form ``(block exprs)``, where ``exprs`` is the list of expressions in the block.
-A block expression combines the definition values of all expressions in the block to create a single definition value.
+A block expression combines the environments of all expressions in the block to create a single environment.

 .. code-block:: lisp

-    #(Defines three and inc)
+    # Defines three and inc
     (block {
       (def three (inc 2))
       (def inc (add 1))